jzhang369/CEG7420/lecture_notes_summer_2025/instructions.md

   + type
 + address: `getAddress()`, `getMinAddress()`, and `getMaxAddress()`
 + size:	`getLength()`
-+ Fall-Through: the fall-through of an instruction refers to the next sequential instruction in memory that would be executed if there is no explicit change in control flow.
++ Fall-Through: `getFallThrough()` - the fall-through of an instruction refers to the next sequential instruction in memory that would be executed if there is no explicit change in control flow.
   + For most linear instructions (`mov`, `add`, and etc.), execution naturally proceeds to the next instruction.
   + For branching instructions, such as `JMP`, `CALL`, and `RET`, execution may deviate from the sequential flows.
++ Flows: `getFlows()` - an array of addresses to be executed other than a fall-through.

 ```python
 # This example is to count the occurence for each mnemonic string showing up in this body of the current function.